 -

 Planning language: propose one specific option and one fallback.
 Example: “Friday 7pm at Blue Room, or Saturday afternoon if that works better?”
-That reduces friction and makes it easy for them or himself to respond.
+That reduces friction and makes it easy for them or oneself to respond.

 -